ajunlonglive/CoCreate-form/README.md

 # CoCreate-form

-A simple form component in vanilla javascript.
-Easily configured using HTML5 data-attributes and/or JavaScript API.
+A JavaScript API for adding custom components to a CoCreate form.
+Components added work in unison and controls CRUD capabilities as a group.
+Configurable using data-attributes and/or JavaScript API.
 Take it for a spin in our [playground!](https://cocreate.app/docs/form)

 ![GitHub file size in bytes](https://img.shields.io/github/size/CoCreate-app/CoCreate-form/dist/CoCreate-form.min.js?label=minified%20size&style=for-the-badge)
 ![GitHub latest release](https://img.shields.io/github/v/release/CoCreate-app/CoCreate-form?style=for-the-badge)